Missouri Valley Football Conference honors 30 football Bears with annual academic honors

 2013: Played in all 12 games as a true freshman and averaged 3.8 yards per carry ...
 Was 5th on the team overall in rushing yards (247) and tops among first-year players ...
 Scored a touchdown in win over No. 24 Illinois State (9/28/13) ...
 Also instrumental on special teams, recording 2 tackles and earning MSU Special Teams Player of the Week for game at Iowa (9/7/13) ...
 Had season-high 54 yards on 10 carries in Illinois State game ...
 Longest of 2 pass receptions for the season went for 17 yards at No. 1 North Dakota State (10/12/13) ...
 Registered 20+ rushing yards in 6 games and finished 9th on the team in all-purpose yards (268).

 Personal: Phoenix S. Johnson was born 5/3/95 in Joplin, Mo. ...
 Son of Gary “Cat” and Wendy Johnson of Webb City, Mo. ...
 Father was a high school basketball legend in Missouri (Joplin Memorial High) who went on to play at Oral Roberts and was drafted by the New Jersey Nets ...
-Older brother, Maddy, is also a wide receiver for the Bears ...
-Majoring in Sport and Park Administration..
+Older brother, Maddy, was also a wide receiver for the Bears from 2011-15 ...
+Majoring in Sport and Park Administration.